 The institutional set-up and the sustainability of this component will be conceptualized from the very onset of the programme.
 In this respect it is important to note that ZELS is the national institution whose mandate is to provide knowledge management services to its members, and it already has some successful experience in this respect.
-Another potential "host" of the knowledge management system is the Joint Commission for IMC, established as a result of the Memorandum of cooperation for the
+Another potential "host" of the knowledge management system is the Joint Commission for IMC, established as a result of the Memorandum of cooperation for the IMC, between Ministry of Local Self-government (MLSG) and ZELS, operationally supported by the IMC unit within the MLSG.
+UNDP will take the necessary steps to gradually transfer this function after the first year of operations of the programme.
+The knowledge management system, including the web-site will be an integral part of the institutional set-up and operated by the host institution with technical assistance for the design and training provided by a UNDP expert in the course of the duration of the program.
+In the meantime ZELS/ MLSG staff nominated for management of this component will be coached to maintain and update the system.

-5 A revolving fund has been established in Bulgaria with the financial support of USAID mainly for development of infrastructure projects, LED initiatives and introduction of "one stop shop approach".
+&lt;sup>5 A revolving fund has been established in Bulgaria with the financial support of USAID mainly for development of infrastructure projects, LED initiatives and introduction of "one stop shop approach".
 The municipalities in the East and South-East planning regions have registered a foundation to manage a revolving fund in support of SMEs from the two regions.